-After this we went to the Burj Khalifa.
-As we rode the elevator up to the observation deck, I was thinking about how Dubai had transformed itself from a mere town in the desert to one of the world's top tourist destinations in just a couple of decades.
-From the top the edge of Dubai to the desert was visible, which gave an interesting perspective.
-At the bottom, we watched the nighttime water show right in front of the Burj Khalifa.
-That's when I learned that lights cover the entire building, and they illuminated a variety of patterns and animations.
+After that, we headed to the Burj Khalifa.
+As we rode the elevator up to the observation deck, I was thinking about how Dubai had transformed itself from a small desert town into one of the world's top tourist destinations in just a couple of decades.
+From the top, we could see the edge of the city and the desert beyond, which provided an interesting perspective.
+After we descended, we watched the nighttime water show in front of the Burj Khalifa.
+I was amazed to learn that the building is covered in lights that can display a wide range of patterns and animations.

-We relaxed and roamed Dubai for most of the day relaxing and exploring Dubai on our own.
-As we wandered around the city, there was a dramatic shift in presence from block to block.
-Late in the night we visited a gold market called the Gold Souk.
+We spent most of the day relaxing and exploring Dubai on our own.
+As we wandered around the city, it was fascinating to see how the presence and atmosphere of each block could change so dramatically.
+Later that night, we visited the Gold Souk market.
 Beautiful stores filled with jewelry lined the walkway for as far as the eye could see.
 Don't let the availability of jewelry trick you though — it was still extremely pricey.

-Today we took to the waters to sight see the many spectacles of Dubai.
-As we pulled out of the port, the imposing silhouette of the unique skyline of Dubai shone against the harsh sun.
-We visited the Palm Islands, Burj al Arab, and Atlantis.
-It was crazy to me to see what kind of luxury existed with so much struggle only a few miles away, there are people struggling to get by.
+Today, we took to the water to see some of Dubai's most iconic landmarks.
+As we pulled out of the port, the imposing skyline of Dubai shone against the harsh sun.
+We visited the Palm Islands, the Burj al Arab, and Atlantis.
+It was surreal to see the luxury and extravagance of these places, knowing that just a few miles away, there are people struggling to get by.

-After the boat ride, we went to Jumeriah Beach.
-It was crowded with many tourists soaking up the sun.
-We all watched the sunset, and I met and took pictures of a man with two camels.
-Although we couldn’t speak each other’s language, he was friendly and welcoming, and even agreed to take a picture with me, and even posed!.
+After our boat ride, we went to Jumeriah Beach.
+The beach was crowded with tourists soaking up the sun.
+We watched the sunset, and I met a man with two camels.
+Despite the language barrier, he was friendly and welcoming, and even agreed to take a picture with me, and even posed!.
 He offered camel rides for 100 dirhams.

-After, we visited Emirates Heritage Village, where we had a traditional lunch.
-We then immersed ourselves in the rich culture through the various workshops that they offered.
-On the way back to Dubai, we stopped at the Yas Marina Circuit, an F1 track.
-It was an imposing building with beautiful architecture and design.
-Inside, the light scattered in many different directions.
-Standing on the side and watching the training cars fly by was a moment I want to experience again in the future.
+After the mosque, we visited the Emirates Heritage Village, where we had a traditional lunch and participated in various cultural workshops.
+On the way back to Dubai, we stopped at the Yas Marina Circuit, an F1 racetrack.
+The building itself was impressive, with stunning architecture and design.
+Inside, the light was scattered in many different directions.
+Standing on the side and watching the training cars fly by was an experience I won't soon forget.

-We drove out an hour and a half out of Dubai in a Highlander into the middle of the desert.
-I thought we were pretty cool in the big truck, until we reached our first destination.
-There were hundreds of other Highlanders scattered across the desert.
+We drove about an hour and a half outside of Dubai in a Toyota Land Cruiser into the middle of the desert.
+I thought we were pretty cool in our big truck, until we reached our first destination and saw hundreds of other Land Cruisers scattered across the desert.

-We then tested the limits of the Highlander when we started to speed across the desert mountains.
-It was a rough ride – we were going almost vertical up some slopes, and we couldn't see the ground when we were coming down.
-Some in the car enjoyed it, others found it scary.
+We then put the Land Cruiser to the test as we sped across the desert mountains.
+It was a bumpy ride — at times, we were almost driving vertically up some of the slopes, and we couldn't see the ground when we were coming down.
+Some of us enjoyed the thrill, while others found it a bit scary.

-After an hour of this roller coaster, we stopped at the top of a hill, where we slid down the mountains in a sand board.
-I flew off and ended up with a boatload of sand in my face.
-It was still super fun, and even more so to watch my parents try to stay on their boards as they slid down the hill.
-We continued to slide as the sun set, and the desert turned from a harsh yellow to a soft orange.
+After an hour of this roller coaster, we stopped at the top of a hill and went sandboarding.
+I flew off my board and ended up with a face full of sand, but it was still a ton of fun.
+It was even more entertaining to watch my parents try to stay on their boards as they slid down the hill.
+We continued to sandboard as the sun set and the desert turned from a harsh yellow to a soft orange.

-At night, we went to a camp close by for a traditional "Arabian Night," where there were belly dancers and hookah.
-There were also camel rides, which were a lot more violent and unstable than I had anticipated.
+At night, we went to a nearby camp for a traditional "Arabian Night" experience, complete with belly dancers, hookah, and camel rides.
+The camel rides were a lot more violent and unstable than I had anticipated.

-We visited the Dubai theme parks – Bollywood, Motion Stop, Lego Land, and Hollywood.
-They were expansive, but I didn't find anything extraordinary about them.
-There were some shows, rides, food stands, and small events.
+We visited the Dubai theme parks: Bollywood, Motiongate, Legoland, and Hollywood.
+The parks were expansive, but I didn't find anything particularly extraordinary about them.
+They had a mix of shows, rides, food stands, and small events.

-In the morning we went to Miracle Gardens.
-It was amazing to learn about how they care and maintain so many flowers in the middle of the desert.
-Walking in, you’re greeted with a strong floral scent.
-There were flowers everywhere, even covering an entire plane.
+In the morning, we went to the Miracle Gardens.
+It was fascinating to learn about how they care for and maintain so many flowers in the middle of the desert.
+As soon as we entered, we were greeted with a strong floral scent.
+The gardens were filled with flowers, and there was even an entire plane covered in blooms.

 In the evening, we went to the Global Village, where I experienced many different cultures in a single melting pot.
-Each country had a ‘booth,’ and showed off some of the unique parts of their culture.
-It was amazing to see the culmination of all the different cultures, since you could walk from one continent to another in only five minutes!
+Each country had its own booth, where they displayed some of the unique aspects of their culture.
+It was amazing to see how all of these cultures came together in one place, and how you could walk from one continent to another in just a few minutes.